Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutTrueINTMaximum time in seconds to wait for the service request to complete.60
+timeoutTrueINTMaximum time (in seconds) to wait for the service to respond before failing the request.30

 Outputs